 Our new white paper, “Big Data Belongs in the Cloud” outlines the many pitfalls of on-premise Hadoop while also describing the near-perfect match of Big Data-as-a-Service (BDaaS) and cloud computing.
 The cloud provides a number of notable advantages that make big data processing a highly beneficial tool for any business looking to make big data analytics a major part of their operations.
 “Big Data Belongs in the Cloud” goes over the many helpful features of BDaaS, from its easily scalable nature to its instantly available storage technology.

 In addition to highlighting the pitfalls of on-premise Hadoop and the benefits of BDaaS, “Big Data Belongs in the Cloud” provides an overview of Qubole Data Service and its advantages.
 Find out why so many businesses are using Hadoop to truly grasp all that big data analytics has to offer.
-Everything from having a more agile platform to avoiding significant investments in on-site hardware and IT support showcase the advantages of Hadoop in the cloud.
+Everything from having a more agile platform to avoiding significant investments in on-site hardware and IT support showcases the advantages of Hadoop in the cloud.

 Click here to download the white paper.